The Purpose of World Kindness Day

 - Check on a family member or a friend.
 Call, e-mail or text to see how they’re doing.
 You don’t even have to leave your house!
 Take this RAK to the next level by scheduling a time/day to meet.
 Face-to-face interaction is becoming extinct — resulting in higher rates of depression and loneliness among all ages — so, let’s bring it back!

 - Share something you make or buy.
 I love to cook in my Instant Pot.
 I always have leftovers, so sharing is a snap.
 Check out Pressure Luck’s easy, delicious recipes.
 I also enjoy baking healthier versions of my favorite treats.
-These are the best chocolate chip cookies EVER!
+These chocolate chip cookies by Texanerin Baking are the best EVER!
 Seriously, they’re amazing and tempting.
 Giving them away makes me feel good.
 And, it saves my waistline.
 Don’t cook?
 You can share anything that brings you joy — whether you make it or not.
 Some examples: a poem, something you wrote, a CD with your favorite songs, an autographed copy of my poetry book, etc.

 Happy World Kindness Day!